Back to blog

 Here's how to set that up.

-Step 1 — Give Clem shell access
+Step 1 — Give the agent shell access

-Step 2 — Teach Clem your conventions
+Step 2 — Teach the agent your conventions

 Step 3 — The actual routines